 Axis counters this threat in a number of ways.
 Axis publishes software with a checksum in order for administrators to validate the integrity before installing it.
-When new firmware is to be loaded, Axis networked devices accept only firmware that is signed by Axis.
-Secure boot on Axis networked devices also ensure only Axis signed firmware runs the devices.
+When a new device operating system (OS) is to be loaded, Axis networked devices accept only device software that is signed by Axis.
+Secure boot on Axis networked devices also ensure only Axis signed OS runs the devices.
 And each device has a unique Axis device ID, which provides a way for the system to verify that the device is a genuine Axis product.
-Details about such cybersecurity features are found in the whitepaper Cybersecurity features in Axis products (pdf).
+Details about such cybersecurity features are found in the whitepaper Axis Edge Vault (pdf).